 My house is colder than 68ºF, how can I culture water kefir?

 Many homes maintain temperatures that are cooler, especially in the winter.
 For tips on keeping cultures within proper temperature range, see our article, Cold Weather Care for Starter Cultures.

 How will I know if I've successfully made water kefir?
 How do I know if I shouldn’t drink it?

-The liquid may lighten in color and turn cloudy.
+If your grains are working, the liquid may lighten in color and turn cloudy.
 The flavor may become less sweet and it may have a slightly tangy or sour aroma and flavor.
-We always recommend that you refrain from consuming anything that looks, smells, or tastes unpleasant.
+If your water kefir ever looks, smells, or tastes unpleasant, we always recommend that you refrain from consuming it.

 What does water kefir taste like?

 The taste of finished water kefir varies greatly, depending on the sugar used and the culturing time.
 Water kefir can be fairly sweet and may have a flat taste unless bottled.
 Most people prefer to add flavoring to water kefir before consuming.